Skip to content

 • Personal global settings

-Configuration System Essentials
+Configuration System Key Points

 • Settings files (JSON): Configure permissions, environment variables, and tool behavior